ravikumaryb/Green-Software-for-Microsoft/README.md

 # Green-Software-for-Microsoft
-The Intitution is to build a green software for carbon emission avoidance with software
+The Intution is to build a green software for carbon emission avoidance with software